 Are you adding new SKUs, expanding to new categories, and exploring new sales channels?
 Or do you plan to stay lean and operate your business at more or less the same capacity as it is now?
 Knowing your business direction can help you choose a 3PL that’s the right size for you.

-Today’s most successful eCommerce companies aim to offer products that are “direct-to-everywhere.”
+Today’s most successful eCommerce companies aim to offer products that are “direct to everywhere.”
 That means selling everywhere your customers shop, meeting the shipping requirements of multiple sales channels, and being able to deliver nationwide.

 Can a 3PL meet the delivery speeds your customers want?
 Do they deliver nationwide?
 Can they bundle your items when you have a special sale, or label items according to marketplace standards?
 Look at what you need in terms of shipping speed and locations, and select a 3PL partner that does it all.

-As far as logistics are concerned, it’s best to work with a (3PL) partner to meet your business goals.
-However, you have to factor in your business direction, shipping requirements, pricing, warehouse, as well as data and information.
+As far as logistics are concerned, it’s best to work with a 3PL partner to meet your business goals.
+However, you have to factor in your business direction, shipping requirements, pricing, warehouse, as well as data and information when making your decision.